 B. PhD level courses

 From Spring 2020, all such course must first be applied to in GUs new FUBAS system.
+Both GU and Chalmers PhD students sign up as GU PhD students using the GU x-account.
 You apply here.

 Note that each course has an application deadline, please make sure you apply before the deadline.
 If you are accepted to the course (which, for students at MV, is usually a formality), then shortly after the application deadline you will receive a personal email, containing a link where you can register for the course.
 Once you are registered, the course examiner will be able to enter your grade directly into Ladok.